What is Amoeba?

-Left: Shell of Difflugia acuminata: the xenogenic test (about 300 µm long) made up of mineral particles glued together with secretions from within the cell.
+[In this figure] Left: Shell of Difflugia acuminata: the xenogenic test (about 300 µm long) made up of mineral particles glued together with secretions from within the cell.
 (Credit: Deuterostome on wiki); Right: The autogenic test (about 100 µm in diameter) of Arcella discoides, made up of organic plates produced by the cell.
 (Credit: Frank Fox on wiki)

 These shelled amoebas can be collected with the same methods as naked amoebas.
 However, since the tests could easily break, you have to be careful when examining them under the microscope.
 The weight of coverslip may crash the tests of shelled amoebas.
 Use the microscopic slides with a single concave or add some dots of Vaseline under the corners of the coverslip to provide more space for these creatures.

 Where did the name “Amoeba” come from?

 Amoeba proteus gets its name through two Greek words; “amoibe” meaning change and “proteus” meaning Sea God.
 The Greek meaning describes this microbe as the Sea God Proteus that has a constantly changing shape.

 [In this figure] Illustration of Proteus by Andrea Alciato from The Book of Emblems (1531)

 How is Amoeba classified?

 Amoebas belong to the Kingdom of the protists (a protist is any eukaryotic organism that is not an animal, plant, or fungus).
 However, in terms of classification, the position of amoebas just like their shape – consistently changing.